apify/apify-cli/README.md

 ## Environment variables

-There are two options how you can set up environment variables for actors.
+There are two options how you can set up environment variables for Actors.

 ### Set up environment variables in .actor/actor.json
 All keys from `env` will be set as environment variables into Apify platform after you push actor to Apify.
 Current values on Apify will be overridden.